 According to Statista “The number of available apps in the Google Play Store was most recently placed at 2.6 million apps in December 2018…”

 In such a scenario, businesses wouldn’t risk missing their presence on either platform.
 Budgeting, however, is usually an issue if businesses go for native apps.
-This is why cross-platform app development has emerged as the unrivaled choice of businesses that aim for presence on Android as well as iOS.
+This is why cross-platform app development has emerged as the unrivaled choice of businesses that aim for a presence on Android as well as iOS.

 Consequently, it is the cross-platform frameworks that take the center stage in this scenario.
 Before we move on to find out where this category of frameworks stands in 2019, let’s discover some basics about them.